 Seville: By far the most popular shore excursion from Cádiz is to the magical city of Seville which lies 120km to the north with a journey time by road of about 1½ hours.
 Known for its love of flamenco dancing, sherry and bullfighting, it has a wealth of art and monuments and a day trip to the capital of Andalucia will no doubt be one of the highlights of your cruise.
 You could easily spend a week visiting the many wonderful attractions that Seville has to offer but having to get back to Cádiz in time for your ship’s departure means your time there will be severely limited.

-Many cruise ship passengers book the official shore excursions to Seville or hire a private driver and guide.
+Many cruise ship passengers book the official shore excursions to Seville or join a small-group tour from Cádiz Port.
 Those who decide to go it alone will have to walk to Cádiz’s train station (turn left on Avenida del Puerto as you leave the port area).
 Time conscious visitors really shouldn’t contemplate this option as the journey takes approximately 2 hours each way.

 Another option is the Taxi Turístico which is promoted on posters around the port area.
 They offer taxi tours of Cádiz, Seville, Jerez and Gibraltar which at first seem a little expensive but are actually quite reasonable when shared amongst 3 or 4 passengers.
 Once again, however, I’d be sceptical about recommending such an excursion as the trip to Seville will mainly involve sitting in a car for around 3 hours leaving very little time to see anything.